Accurate and convergent energetics of color centers by wavefunction theory: Acknowledgments

 \section{Acknowledgments}

-We acknowledge fruitful discussions with Rohit Babar, Gergő Thiering, Ádám Gali and Michael Roemelt.
+We acknowledge fruitful discussions with Rohit Babar, Gergő Thiering, Ádám Gali, Ronald Ulbricht and Michael Roemelt.
 Helpful computational tweaks learned from the community of the ORCA Forum are also greatly appreciated.

 This research was supported by the National Research, Development, and Innovation Office of Hungary within the Quantum Information National Laboratory of Hungary (Grant No. 2022-2.1.1-NL-2022-00004) and within grants FK 135496 and FK 145395.
 V.I. also acknowledges the support from the Knut and Alice Wallenberg Foundation through WBSQD2 project (Grant No.\ 2018.0071).
-A.P.\ acknowledges the financial support of János Bolyai Research Fellowship of the Hungarian Academy of Sciences.
+Z.B. and A.P.\ acknowledge the financial support of János Bolyai Research Fellowship of the Hungarian Academy of Sciences.

 The computations were enabled by resources provided by the National Academic Infrastructure for Supercomputing in Sweden (NAISS) and the Swedish National Infrastructure for Computing (SNIC) at NSC, partially funded by the Swedish Research Council through grant agreements no. 2022-06725 and no. 2018-05973.
 We also acknowledge KIF\"U for awarding us computational resources at the Komondor supercomputer in Hungary.